logicmoo/logicmoo_workspace/README.md

-# Douglas' pastebin
-Ignore the reset of this
+# Ignore the reset of this
+(This exists for historical reasons)

+Douglas' pastebin
 ```bash
 docker kill logicmoo
 docker exec -it $(docker ps -n 1 -q) bash